paypal/paypal-android/adr/2-dissolve-core-api-and-http-request-factories/index.md

 ## Context

-- We've borrowed the Braintree Android SDK design pattern of having a core component to encapsulate the following behaviors:
+The PayPal SDK for Android currently has a layered architecture.
+Merchant applications interact with the surface of our SDK through Feature Clients.
+Each Feature Client transforms a merchant request into an API call that is then delegated to an underlying API layer.

+By convention, every `<FEATURE_NAME>Client` instance has a corresponding `<FEATURE_NAME>API` dependency.
+Each API component is responsible for encapsulating low-level networking and multi-threading logic so that Feature Clients can focus primarily on high-level business logic.

+The current architecture also encapsulates core API functionality in an `API` class, similar to how `BraintreeClient` in the Braintree Android SDK allows access to the following behaviors through composition:

-  * Load Braintree Configuration
+- Load Merchant Configuration
-  * Initiate a Browser Switch
+- Initiate a Browser Switch
-  * Send HTTP Requests
+- Send HTTP Requests
-  * Send GraphQL Requests
+- Send GraphQL Requests
-  * Send Analytics
+- Send Analytics

-Since the Braintree Gateway is effectively a monolith, this pattern makes sense.
-It also allows reduces the dependencies required by Feature Clients, in most cases limiting them to a single BraintreeClient instance.

-In the PayPal SDK, having a core component is less beneficial.
-There is a much larger diversity of web services offered by the PayPal platform.
-With the PayPal platform, it becomes difficult to determine which components are considered "core" components.
+This works well in the Braintree SDK.
+Having a shared resource for common Braintree API calls correlates nicely with the monolithic nature of the Braintree gateway's API.

+On the other hand, the PayPal SDK works by combining a set of microservice APIs to offer each payment method as a standalone feature.
+With a microservices architecture, it becomes difficult to identify "core" functionality.

 ## Decision